d-f/llm-summarization/README.md

 pip install tiktoken
 ```

-use transformers/src/transformers/models/llama/convert_llama_weights_to_hf.py to convert llama to huggingface format in order to use llama-recipes
+Use transformers/src/transformers/models/llama/convert_llama_weights_to_hf.py to convert llama to huggingface format in order to use llama-recipes.
 ```
 python ./transformers/src/transformers/models/llama/convert_llama_weights_to_hf.py --input_dir /llm_summarization/llama3/Meta-Llama-3-8B/ --model_size 8B --output_dir /llm_summarization/llama3_hf_format/ --llama_version 3
 ```

-if the convert_llama_weights_to_hf.py ends with a [WinError 5] Access is denied for the file .\convert_output\tmp\pytorch_model-1-of-33.bin, the \tmp\ folder can be deleted manually
+If the convert_llama_weights_to_hf.py ends with a [WinError 5] Access is denied for the file .\convert_output\tmp\pytorch_model-1-of-33.bin, the \tmp\ folder can be deleted manually.

-move the contents of the huggingface conversion folder (--output_dir from convert_llama_weights_to_hf.py) into the folder used for inference (/llama-recipes/recipes/inference/local_inference/llama-3-8b/)
+Move the contents of the huggingface conversion folder (--output_dir from convert_llama_weights_to_hf.py) into the folder used for inference (/llama-recipes/recipes/inference/local_inference/llama-3-8b/).
 ```
 bash move_hf_conversion.sh
 ```

+# Inference

-in order to summarize text within example_prompt1.txt (quantization for 8-bit precision)
+In order to summarize text within example_prompt1.txt (quantization for 8-bit precision).
 ```
 python inference.py --model_name llama-3-8b --prompt_file /llm_summarization/example_prompt1.txt --quantization
 ```